Giclee Printing: The Complete Guide for Artists in 2026

 How to Sell Giclée Prints Online

-Selling giclée prints online can unlock steady revenue for artists, photographers, and even creative entrepreneurs.
-The key lies in picking the right platform.
+Selling giclée prints online can unlock steady revenue for artists, photographers, and creative entrepreneurs.
+The key is picking the right platform.

 Marketplaces

-Online marketplaces let you reach a wider audience quickly.
-Popular options include:
+Online marketplaces help you reach a wide audience fast:

 Your Own Store

-Setting up your own store gives you full control over branding, pricing, and customer experience.
-You can make a website to sell art directly to collectors.
+Your own store gives you full control over branding, pricing, and customer experience — you can make a website to sell art directly to collectors using Shopify (easy to scale), Squarespace (polished, design-first), or Wix (affordable for small shops).

 POD Platforms